 "It was our chance to be the lead in a safe environment.
 It was fun.
 We ran a lot of calls, it was a good day," he said.
 Tormey is scheduled to become a paramedic in 2014.

 Drew Couey, also with the Newton department, was a mentor and rode along with students, some of whom were making EMS calls for the first time.

 He said they kept it fairly simple, with just one patient per call, to give the students a feel for what a real call will be like.

 Several fire departments from around the state were also involved, including

 Newton Fire Chief Mark Willis said it gives students a chance to get some real experience without the pressure of having to care for someone who is seriously injured.

 There were 14 stations set up around the south campus and Yoder.
 They ranged from car accidents to heart attacks to farming and industrial accidents.
 They tried to make it as lifelike as possible, and at times extra things were thrown in to make it more realistic.

 In one scene there was a burn injury at a camping area.
 While they were treating the person they had to call police to come help.

 They treated farming accidents such as a person getting kicked by a horse, or getting trapped or otherwise injured on farming equipment.

-Page 2 of 2 - Volunteers were used as victims of injuries, and they were made up to look as realistic as possible.
+Volunteers were used as victims of injuries, and they were made up to look as realistic as possible.